arduino/lab-micropython-editor/README.md

 While the serial communication is mediated by `/micropython.js`, the local filesystem operations are done through Electron's `ipcRenderer` calls.
 The handlers for these calls are defined at `/index.js`

-## Running Arduino MicroPython Lab from source code
+## Running Arduino Lab for MicroPython from source code

 1. Clone this repository: `git clone https://github.com/arduino/MicroPython_Lab.git`
 2. Navigate to repository folder: `cd MicroPython_Lab`